AkiyukiOkayasu/jade/README.md

 ## Data format

+The SysEx specification for communicating with Jade will be documented in the future.
 SysEx can only send values between 0 and 127.
 Therefore, 1 byte (0~255) of monome ii is divided into 2 bytes and sent.
 Like this.